nmrao/sample-soapui-projects/run-test-case/README.md

   - **TestCase2:** Same as above except that property name for the return value is different i.e., `OUTPUT_VALUE`

 NOTE:
- - You can find the test case descriptions in the project.
  - Since this is for the demonstration purpose, have used only `Groovy Script` steps.
 Of course, you can use any type of steps as needed.

 # What user should do?